devmatsu/empath-challenge/README.md

 # Empath - SST Node.js Serverless Application Challenge
-This repository contains the solution to the **Empath SST Node.js Serverless Application Challenge**.

-The challenge involves building a serverless application using **Serverless Stack (SST)**, integrating AWS services like DynamoDB, and optionally extending functionality with RDS.
+This repository contains the solution to the **Empath SST Node.js Serverless Application Challenge**, focused on building a serverless application with AWS services like DynamoDB and optionally extending functionality with RDS.

 ## Contents
 1. [Challenge](#challenge)